"Thee is Welcome Here"

 restored false-bottomed wagon used to transport slaves during the

 underground railroad movement.
 For more information about the various individual buildings and the false-bottomed wagon, click the links on the left column.
-Merry Christmas!

 Mendenhall Plantation - 603 W. Main Street -